-During the Pixar Coco Event, we had the opportunity to have an exclusive interview with Designated Survivor’s Italia Ricci, who stars as Emily Rhodes, by video, and Co-Executive Producer and Writer Jessica Grasl.
+During the Pixar Coco Event, we had the opportunity to have an exclusive interview by video with one of the Designated Survivor Cast members, Italia Ricci, who stars as Emily Rhodes.
+We also interviewed Designated Survivor’s Co-Executive Producer and Writer Jessica Grasl.
 So as a Kiefer Sutherland fan from 24, I was intrigued by Designated Survivor.
-It was fun to find out some inside scoop and behind the scenes tidbits from two talented women.
+It was fun to find out some inside scoop and behind the scenes tidbits about the cast of Designated Survivor from two talented women.

 What is Designated Survivor About?